 Project 20/20 is an artistic journey along the Maine Island Trail traveled by artist Matthew Russ.
 The Trail, a recreational water trail connecting over 200 wild islands and coastal sites along Maine’s coast, is maintained by the Maine Island Trail Association (MITA).
-Throughout the spring, summer and fall of 2020, Matt will visit 20 sites on the Trail and create an original 20”x 20” painting during each visit.
-Follow Matt’s journey, view the paintings he produces and interact with Matt’s experience on the Trail along the way.
+Throughout the spring, summer and fall of 2020, Matt visited 20 sites on the Trail and created an original 20”x 20” painting during each visit.
+Follow Matt’s journey, view the paintings he produced and interact with Matt’s experience on the Trail along the way.

 Maine.
 Maine is my birthplace and home.
 It is also my spiritual center.